 5: Play with it:

-Whether your thought is a voice in your head or a picture, try playing with it.
-For instance, if it’s a voice then imagine the voice changing, becoming higher pitched, lower pitched, louder, quieter and so on.
-If it’s a picture make it brighter, dimmer, bigger, smaller, and so on.
+Whether your negativity is self-talk or a mental image, play with it.
+For instance, if it’s a voice, imagine the sound changing, becoming higher-pitched, lower-pitched, louder, quieter, and so on.
+If it’s a picture, make it brighter, dimmer, more prominent, smaller, and so on.

 6: Think it backwards: